Create a custom hint step-by-step

 (optional).
 The tests are defined as an array of objects, with each object

 representing a test scenario.
-By defining serverConfig
+By defining serverConfig in each test, we are

 able to mock the response from a target website and webhint will compare the